How to Alphabetize in Google Sheets (+ How to Sort by Date)

 A common error that occurs when sorting data is that the data contained within the sorted column becomes mismatched from the rows they were previously aligned with.
 This typically occurs when the cells selected for sorting weren’t the full data range, but instead only the column that was intended to be sorted.

 To solve this problem, restore the data to its original order by pressing Ctrl+Z, which will undo the previous sorting action.
 Next, select the entire data range you will be sorting, including all the rows intersecting with the column to be sorted and all adjacent columns contained within the range.
 Finally, perform the sorting function as you did previously.
-Your data should now be sorted.
+You have now sorted your data.

-Interested in strengthening your abilities to work with data using Google Sheets?
-Enroll in the Google Data Analytics Professional Certificate.
-You’ll learn more about spreadsheets and other key analysis tools.
+Interested in using Google Sheets to strengthen your ability to work with data?
+Enroll in the Google Data Analytics Professional Certificate on Coursera.
+You’ll discover more about spreadsheets and other key analysis tools.

 Keep reading